alphagov/fco-smartpay-skin/README.md

 * To preview your changes, click the ID link, go to the 'Test' tab at the top of the page.
 * Click Generate Payment Form
 * Click Test Now!

+### Notes

+The Smartpay skin system requires a separate skin for four different profiles — standard browsers, ios/android phones, older mobile phones and IPTVs :/

+More than slightly mad.
+The approach with this skin is to try to make one skin that can be used in all scenarios, so it's responsive and very stripped back in terms of style.